 The Big Lie That Still Plagues Humanity

-The Big Lie has been the most extreme when told by fascist leaders who have operated and still operate under a cloak of patriotism and religiosity, appealing to the ego, pride and prejudices of the gullible people that blindly follow them.
-However, that is not the most dangerous form of The Big Lie.
+Now of course the Big Lie has been the most extreme when told by fascist leaders who have operated and still operate under a cloak of patriotism and religiosity, appealing to the ego, pride and prejudices of the gullible people that blindly follow them.
+Adolf Hitler was a prime example of that.
+However, that is not the most dangerous form of The Big Lie, because blatant evil is usually stopped fairly quickly since it is so blatant.

-The most dangerous and wide sweeping big lie has proven to be as it was told in the most charming way, with self-deprecating good humor used to cunningly disarm, mislead and deceive — a way that successfully pulled the wool over many Americans’ eyes for the last 34 years.
+The most dangerous and wide sweeping big lie has been more subtle, and it was successfully sold because it was told in the most charming way, with self-deprecating good humor used to cunningly disarm, mislead and deceive — a way that successfully pulled the wool over many Americans’ eyes since 1981.

-In America The Big Lie in many forms was revived by Reaganism, which enabled certain Americans to think they are more worthy and superior because of their wealth, religion, nationality and partisan political ideology.
+Yes, in America The Big Lie in many forms was revived by Reaganism, which enabled certain Americans to think they are more worthy and superior because of their wealth, religion, nationality and partisan political ideology.
 And, unfortunately, those forms of The Big Lie have gradually over time made it easier for right-wing hypocrites and bigots to revive their other prejudices and once again assume that their race or gender or ethnicity or culture is also superior.
-Consequently, The Big Lie has gotten worse.
+Consequently, The Big Lie has gotten worse and is having a terrible impact.

 It has gotten so bad now that some people blatantly and shamelessly assert in public that their wealth or religion or race or nationality or culture makes them more worthy and superior, and entitled to rule.